OECD Home › Investment › Publications & Documents

 Publications & Documents

-The International Development Statistics databases cover bilateral and multilateral donors’ aid and other resource flows to developing countries in two separate databases: 1.
+The International Development Statistics databases cover bilateral, multilateral and private donors’ aid (ODA) and other resource flows to developing countries in: 1.
 The DAC annual aggregates database, which provides comprehensive data on the volume, origin and types of aid and other resource flows; 2.
-The Creditor Reporting System (CRS), which provides detailed information on individual aid activities, such as sectors,
+The Creditor Reporting System (CRS), which provides detailed information on individual aid activities, such as sectors.